Run a Basic Job

 For a basic job, there are two hardware settings to edit: Number of Cores and Core Type.

-- In this case, we can select Number of Cores of 1, and Core Type as Onyx.
+- In this case, we can select Number of Cores of 1, and Core Type as Emerald.
 Rescale offers On-Demand and On-Demand Pro coretype options.
 You can find more information on these options here.

 - Click Save and then Next (this simple Basic Job omits the optional post-processing step, click Next again).